mehulfollytobevice/Deep-learning/Classification of Celestial Objects using Deep Neural Network/README.md

 The dataset consists of 10,000 observations of space taken by the SDSS.
 Every observation is described by 17 feature columns and 1 class column which identifies it to be either a star, galaxy or quasar.The dataset can be found here:https://www.kaggle.com/lucidlenn/sloan-digital-sky-survey

 This folder contains an ipython notebook showing the implementation of the DNN .
+The Neural Network implemented in the notebook can be improved further and trained for a longer number of epochs so that the training loss and validation loss decreases further.

 ## Acknowlegments